gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

         await partition_context.update_checkpoint(event)
     ```

-1. Copy and paste the following main function after your event handler.
+1. Copy and paste the following main function after your event handler. [todo] how to guide to obtain the connection strings.

     ```python
     async def main():